 Petty or "petit" thefts typically occur when someone steals property below a certain value specified by law.
 The amount at which a theft is classified "petty" varies depending on the jurisdiction, but a couple of examples would be property worth less than $500 or $1,000.
 Petty thefts are usually categorized as relatively minor crimes, also known as misdemeanors.

 Grand theft, on the other hand, occurs when property is stolen that is worth more than the limit for petty theft.
 Typically the market value for the property at the time it is stolen is used to determine that property's value for purposes of petty or theft charges.
 Grand theft or comparable violations, such as grand larceny, are classified as felonies in all states.
 This is the most serious category of offenses and can have severe consequences for individuals convicted of such crimes.

 Jurisdictions may create additional classes or categories of theft to address a particularly troublesome types of theft.
 Probably the most well-known example is "grand theft auto", which of course refers to stealing a car.
 Typically, these more narrowly-categorized types of theft receive harsher punishments than standard, comparable theft-crimes.

 Theft crimes carry potential punishments that range from the relatively minor to the extremely serious.
 Depending on your circumstances, even a misdemeanor conviction can damage or complicate your life for years to come.
 Having professional assistance can make the difference between a disaster and an inconvenience.
-Contact a qualified local attorney to schedule a free case review and learn how an attorney can help develop the strongest defense available.
+Contact a qualified, local defense attorney today.